FBAR & FATCA

 The IRS Special Agents Also want to Investigate

-Since David and Irene had over $3 million of unreported foreign accounts at the time of Audit, nearly $100,000 in annual unreported foreign income, and used a CPA that also was in trouble – David and Irene will also receive a visit from the IRS Special Agents since their failure to report could be considered willful… which can be considered a tax crime.
+Since David and Irene had over $3 million of unreported foreign accounts at the time of Audit, nearly $100,000 in annual unreported foreign income, and used a CPA that also was in trouble, David and Irene may also receive a visit from the IRS Special Agents.

 Golding & Golding: About Our International Tax Law Firm